-

 1. Structural and Material Contrasts

-Tesla 4680 battery cells employs a tabless design with nickel-cobalt-manganese (NCM811) cathode chemistry, optimized for high energy density (241 Wh/kg gravimetric, 643.3 Wh/L volumetric).
-Its jelly-roll electrode configuration, laser-welded for inter-electrode connections, minimizes internal resistance and enhances current collection efficiency.
+The Tesla 4680 battery employs a tabless design with NCM811 cathode chemistry, optimized for high energy density — 241 Wh/kg gravimetric and 643.3 Wh/L volumetric.
+Its jelly-roll electrode configuration, joined by laser welding for inter-electrode connections, minimizes internal resistance and enhances current collection efficiency by eliminating the conventional tab structure that typically limits current flow in large-format cylindrical cells.

 2. Performance and Thermal Trade-offs